 Box Hill, Surrey gets its name from the box woodland that’s found on the west-facing chalk slopes.
 This part of the hill in the west is owned and managed by the National Trust.
 At its highest point, Box Hill is 224m.
 However, the most popular Box Hill viewpoint, the Salomons Memorial which overlooks the town of Dorking, is a little lower at 172m.

 It’s estimated that around 850,000 people visit Box Hill every year!
 On summer weekends you can expect the hill to be full of people picnicking.
 However, leave the main viewpoints and things get instantly quieter.
+With some of the best walks near London being on Box Hill, plan a Box Hill day trip next time the weather is nice!

 Where is Box Hill?

-Getting to Box Hill
+Getting from London to Box Hill

+Wondering how to get to Box Hill from London?
 Getting to the Box Hill train station from London is very easy.
 The closest Box Hill station is the appropriately named ‘Box Hill and Westhumble Train Station’.

 At the time we lived in South London and caught the train from Vauxhall to Box Hill and Westhumble Station which takes about 45 minutes.
 You can also get the train from Victoria Station.

-Box Hill walks
+Best Box Hill walks

 Box Hill Circular Route

+One of the best Box Hill, Surrey hikes near London is the circular walk.
 If you’re planning to spend a day in the area and are looking for a good moderately difficult Box Hill hike then try this Box Hill circular route.
 There aren’t any of the stairs you’ll come across on the summit route, there are fewer people and there’s a fantastic pub two hours into the walk which makes for a great pit-stop!

 There’s a gentle gradient up around the hills with nothing too steep as you pass through the Nature Reserve of Norbury Park.
-Keep your eyes open for butterflies as the Box Hill area is famous for being home to around 40 species of butterfly!
+Keep your eyes open for butterflies as the Box Hill area is famous for being home to around 40 species of butterflies!

 On reaching the top of Box Hill grab a spot of grass or a bench to sit on.
 The view from up here is pretty impressive and you can see the planes taking off and coming to land at Gatwick, as well as miles of rolling hills everywhere else.

 Hiking to the top of Box Hill from the train station means you’re in for a steep climb.
 It’s less than 2 miles to the top.
-Unless you’re really short on time and just want to walk to the top I’d say skip this and do the circular route.
+Unless you’re really short on time and just want to walk Box Hill to the top I’d say skip this and do the circular route.

 Box Hill Stepping Stones walk